Scene-wide Acoustic Parameter Estimation: Introduction

-Acoustic parameters are standardized metrics that measure specific properties of RIRs, and describe key acoustic characteristics of indoor environments such as reverberation time, or speech intelligibility.
+An alternative approach is to predict acoustic parameters.
+Acoustic parameters are standardized metrics that measure specific properties of RIRs, and describe key characteristics of indoor environments, such as reverberation time or speech intelligibility.
 While these parameters can be computed directly from RIRs, an interesting research area focuses on estimating them from other inputs when RIRs are not available.
-Reverberation time, for instance, can be roughly predicted from room geometry and absorption coefficients using simple formulas \citep{sabine1922collected, neubauer2001estimation, eyring1930reverberation}, or spherical maps of absorption with a machine learning model \citep{falcon2019, falcon2021}.
+Reverberation time, for instance, can be roughly predicted from room geometry and absorption coefficients using simple formulas \cite{sabine1922collected, neubauer2001estimation, eyring1930reverberation}, or from spherical maps of absorption with a machine learning model \cite{falcon2019, falcon2021}.
 Additionally, acoustic parameters can also be estimated from reverberant audio, usually speech, in a process known as blind estimation.
-Typical models for this task include transformers \citep{Wang2024, wang2024ssbrpeselfsupervisedblindroom}, CRNNs \citep{LopezCC21}, CNNs \citep{icassp/IckMJ23}, and variational autoencoders \citep{gotz2023, götz2024blindacousticparameterestimation}.
-Finally, some studies explore related tasks that estimate geometrical properties of the room instead, such as room dimensions \citep{yuaxin2023} or room identification \citep{peters2012}.
-Most previous work focuses on estimating acoustic parameters for a single source and receiver pair, that is at a single location within the scene.
-In contrast, our work aims to estimate the acoustic parameters distributed across the whole scene, for an unseen scene and arbitrary source position.
+Typical models for this task include transformers \cite{Wang2024, wang2024ssbrpeselfsupervisedblindroom}, CRNNs \cite{LopezCC21}, CNNs \cite{icassp/IckMJ23}, and variational autoencoders \cite{gotz2023, götz2024blindacousticparameterestimation}.
+Finally, some studies explore related tasks that estimate geometrical properties of the room \cite{wang2024berp}, including room dimensions \cite{yuaxin2023}, materials \cite{yu2021, Dilungana2022}, or identify rooms \cite{peters2012}.
+Previous work focuses on estimating acoustic parameters for a single pair of source and receiver locations; in contrast, our work aims to estimate the acoustic parameters scene-wide in a single inference step, for an unseen scene and arbitrary source position.

+In this paper, we propose a method to predict spatially-distributed acoustic parameters for a whole, unseen scene, using limited information easily available in an AR/VR context, as shown in \cref{fig:concept}.
+We use a 2D floormap of the scene as basic geometric information (e.g. without any material properties), as well as a single, randomly chosen RIR as a calibration input to ground the model's understanding of the acoustic environment.
+We frame this task as an image-to-image translation problem, where we translate 2D floormaps into 2D heatmaps of acoustic parameters.
+To study this, we present and release a new, large-scale dataset, called MRAS (Multi-Room Apartment Simulations).
+Finally, we demonstrate that our model outperforms algorithmic baselines, and extend our model to showcase spatially-dependent (beamformed) acoustic parameter prediction. \footnote{Code, dataset: \url{https://github.com/facebookresearch/SceneAcousticEstimation}}